Visa Traveler

 Personal Experience

 A reader of my blog from India has used a travel agent for his Chile visa.
 Chile is not a country that’s on the radar of many Indian tourists.
 It’s typically Europe, Dubai or the United States that most Indian tourists are keen on visiting.
-Travel agents have some experience in visas for these countries but not Chile.
+Travel agents have some experience in visas for these countries, but not Chile.

 A travel agent took my reader’s money but couldn’t help when the Chilean consulate asked him for additional documentation.
 He found my blog and approached me with his situation.
 Since I have been to Chile before and have applied for my Chile visa myself, I was able to guide him through the process.
-Finally, his visa was approved and had a great trip to Chile.
+Finally, his visa was approved and he had a great trip to Chile.

 Exceptions